 If you asked an employee at a specialty running store which two shoe brands are most widely asked for and bought, the odds on favorites are Hoka and Brooks because of their reliability and accessibility.

+We conducted some extensive and detailed research for HOKA vs Brooks running shoes.
 Before we dive into the complete comparison, I wanted to share the survey that we did with over 3,800 runners through the US.
 You'll notice that Hoka & Brooks ranked near the top in shoes that wear.

 HOKA vs Brooks Running Shoes: The Biggest Differences: